VLRSE/DjikstraShortestPath/README.md

 # DjikstraShortestPath

-A GUI for the Djikstra´s Shortest Path Algorithm
+A dark mode GUI for the Djikstra´s Shortest Path Algorithm one-directed Graph